javatures/Project1-Max-TaskTracker/README.md

     - [X] can login
     - [] can logout
     - [X] can view the manager homepage
-    - [] can view all pending requests for sign off from employees assigned to them
+    - [X] can view all pending requests for sign off from employees assigned to them
     - [] can sign off on work
     - [] can deny work
+    - [X] can create new tasks for their employees
     - [] can view any submitted images of work
-    - [] can view all assigned employees
+    - [X] can view all assigned employees
     - [] can view history of an employee